fk-csy1018/CSY1018_assignment1/README.md

 My Flexbox consists of flex containers and flex items in order to create a 3 collumn sorting like if i had my data on a table.

 I am setting the style of the Horizontal Rule that i will use on my page (Generally).
-I am setting the style of the Horizontal Rule that i will use on my page (Specifically on the footer)
+I am setting the style of the Horizontal Rule that i will use on my page (Specifically on the footer).

 Then I am setting the style of the Image and Text on my "Bio" page.
-Placing the text on the left and the image on the right side
+Placing the text on the left and the image on the right side.

+Last, after checking the list of assignment's requirements i created a favicon with the use of Favicon Generator on http://www.favicon-generator.org/
+Then I am adding the code to show the favicon as it is requested as an extra to the assignment.
+Code was added inside < head > < / head> on every page.